Skip to navigation Skip to content

 When looking through our Butler & Belfast kitchen sink range, you'll find that both come in variety of different sizes, shapes & materials.
 Read on to learn about the history of Butler & Belfast sinks and how you can choose which is best for your kitchen.

-The Historical Difference Between Butler & Belfast
+The historical difference between Butler & Belfast

 The differences between these sinks goes all the way back to Victorian times.
 The Butler sink was originally designed for the Butler’s pantry in London.
 Back in the day, London had far less readily available water than it does these days.
 While even today we would struggle to call the river Thames ‘fresh’, London in the Victorian times was in very short supply of fresh water.
 Because of this, the sinks had to be designed specifically to conserve water, a stark contrast to the Belfast models.